anthonyshook/anthonyshook.github.io/README.md

 ## Introduction

-This repo contains the react-app used to generate my personal [https://anthonyshook.com](https://anthonyshook.com).
+This repo contains the react-app used to generate my personal site [https://anthonyshook.com](https://anthonyshook.com).
 The master branch contains the deployed code.

 It's a static site, so why use react at all?
 I used this primarily as a means of learning a bit